MarathonLabs/marathon/docs/runner_versioned_docs/version-0.10.0/apple.md

 ### Test plans

 Support for Xcode test plans is intentionally missing: fundamentally test plan is a way of filtering tests and Marathon supports universal test filtering regardless of the test platform.
-Having multiple layers of filtering is undesirable and leading to cumbersome user experience.
+Having multiple layers of filtering is undesirable and leads to cumbersome user experience.
 The simplest way to achieve test plans is to provide a list of tests in a file by combining [dynamic configuration][7] and [fully-qualified-test-name filter][8] providing the external file via [values-file-filtering][9].

 See [XcodeGen docs][6] for more information.

-[1]: ios/workers.md
+[1]: apple/workers.md

 [2]: https://en.wikipedia.org/wiki/Secure_Shell